rackerlabs/support-how-to/content/rackspace-email/Prepare-pop-imap-exchange-mail-servers-for-migration.md

 #### Test Exchange server access

 We recommend testing access to your exchange server prior to migrating.
-The migration tool accesses the exchange server using the OWA URL.
+The migration tool accesses the exchange server using the Outlook Web App(OWA) URL.
 The URL should look similar to the following:

 - https://mail.example.com/exchange
 - https://mail.example.com/owa